ktrnthsnr/food-festival/README.md

 - This will start an interactive tree map and will render a report.html in the browser locally under c:/food-festival/dist/report.html, showing each bundle size being loaded.
 Here is the webpack report after modularization:
 - ![Interactive Tree Map](./img/report_sample.html_afterImageFileLoader.jpg "Interactive Tree Map")

+- As a PWA, the user may save the application on their mobile device.

 ## Performance